Written by Robert Silk, Authentic Florida Guest Blogger

 For more of Robert Silk’s insights on ways to experience the southern Florida wilds, check out his book, “An Ecotourist’s Guide to the Everglades and the Florida Keys,” published by the University Press of Florida.

-Robert Silk is the Florida tourism and airlines editor for Travel Weekly and former senior staff writer for The Key West Citizen/Florida Keys Free Press.
+Robert Silk is the Florida tourism and airline editor for Travel Weekly and former senior staff writer for The Key West Citizen/Florida Keys Free Press.
 He has explored outdoor southern Florida for 15 years.

 Please note, the National Park Service has sent out this recent message regarding new legislation that will affect the Biscayne National Park: